Anthony Ramos

-Anthony Paul Ramos Martinez (born November 1, 1991) is an American actor and singer of Puerto Rican descent.
-After graduating in musical theater from the American Musical and Dramatic Academy, he began performing in stage musicals.
+Anthony Paul Ramos Martinez (born November 1, 1991) is an American actor and singer.
+After graduating in musical theater from the American Musical and Dramatic Academy, Ramos began performing in stage musicals.
 In 2015, he originated the dual role of John Laurens and Philip Hamilton in Hamilton, for which he won a Grammy Award.
 He received a nomination for the Primetime Emmy Award for Outstanding Actor in a Supporting Role in a Limited Series or Movie for his performance in the 2020 stage recording.

 Ramos played a supporting role in A Star Is Born (2018), and starred in the musical film In the Heights (2021), earning him a nomination for the Golden Globe Award for Best Actor – Motion Picture Musical or Comedy, the action film Transformers: Rise of the Beasts (2023), and the disaster film Twisters (2024).
+Ramos has also voiced Mr. Piranha in the DreamWorks Animation crime comedy film The Bad Guys (2022) and its sequel The Bad Guys 2 (2025); the latter of which landed him a nomination for the Black Reel Award for Outstanding Voice Performance.

 Early life and education

 Ramos was born Anthony Paul Ramos Martinez on November 1, 1991.
 He grew up in Brooklyn, New York City.
 His family is Puerto Rican, of African, indigenous, and European descent.
 On a 2024 episode of Finding Your Roots, he discovered that a portion of his heritage traces back to the Canary Islands and his 16th great-grandfather was Pelinor (d.
 1505), an indigenous Guanche king of the island of Tenerife, the largest island in the Canaries.

 Ramos lived in Hope Gardens Apartments, an affordable housing complex in Bushwick, Brooklyn with his mother, older brother, and younger sister.
 Anthony's father struggled with substance abuse and was only present in his life occasionally.

-Anthony Ramos attended Halsey Junior High School in Queens, New York City, where he sang Motown songs at school assemblies in a student group called the Halsey Trio.
+Anthony Ramos attended Halsey Junior High School in Brooklyn, New York City, where he sang Motown songs at school assemblies in a student group called the Halsey Trio.
 He is a 2009 graduate of New Utrecht High School in Brooklyn.
 His ambitions at the time centered around baseball, including plans to play NCAA Division III college baseball, followed by a baseball coaching career.
 After high school, he attended the American Musical and Dramatic Academy on the Upper West Side of Manhattan, New York a conservatory for the performing arts, on a full scholarship from the Seinfeld Scholarship, run by Jerry Seinfeld.
 He graduated from the musical theater program in 2011.